 Stay on the left side of the valley and the trail will eventually bring you to Khidotanis range (this section might be risky if still covered with snow).

-It is an amazing place with great view of the Tebulo mountain.
+It is an amazing place with a great view of Tebulo mountain.

 If you walk far enough, you will reach a border guards camp not far above the treeline level.
 Nearby, you will also find a water spring so this is a good place to break a camp.